cjdev/clojuristas/_posts/2016-03-01-clojure-deep-dive.md

 ---
 layout: post
-title: Chapter >strike out 01 < 03 Clojure Deep Dive
+title: Clojure Deep Dive
 ---

+### Welcome to Clojure for the Brave and True - Chapter 03

-#What we'll cover
+### What we'll cover more or less

 The Humble List
 > ()